Opoli/docs/index.md

 ----

 ## Authentication
-To start using the Opoli API, the client application will have to first generate a device **token**.
+To start using the Prime Time Shuttle API, the client application will have to first generate a device **token**.

 ### Request